 Updated: September 5, 2019

-So, you’re cruising right along in your weight loss journey, and the pounds are coming off every week.
+You’re cruising along in your weight loss journey, and the pounds are coming off every week.
 You feel great!
-You’ve got this!
 And then, seemingly out of the blue, you stop losing weight.
-Or even worse: you gain a pound or two.
-Yikes!
-What happened?
+Or worse, you start gaining weight.
+You're on a diet, how is this possible?
 It’s not like you’re doing anything differently ... or are you?
 Here’s a rundown of nine potential reasons why you could be eating healthy and exercising but are gaining weight on a diet, and what you can do to reverse the frustrating trend.

 #1.
 You’re eating too much (and might not know it)